adityashrm21/RaspberryPi-Packet-Sniffer/README.md

   ```bash
   sudo pip install mitmproxy
   ```
-2. Now we need to set up a **transparent proxy** using the iptables which can be done using the commands in the **mitm.sh** file in the repository
+2. Now we need to set up a **transparent proxy** using the iptables which can be done using the commands in the [mitm.sh](https://github.com/adityashrm21/RaspberryPi-Packet-Sniffer/blob/master/mitm.sh) file
 3. Now run the **mitm.sh** file using:

   ```bash